Yananwang1701QCA/1701QCA-Assessment1/replicationproject/replication.md

 In the end, I also learned how to make a good design.
 That is to be meticulous no matter which part is treated.
 The author also summarized three ways, that is, "look for them and focus on each individually, reduce a complicated feature to a core microinteraction, or treat every feature as a set of linked microinteractions".
 Therefore, a good design is required Constant efforts to improve.

 After reading this chapter, I am actually more interested in the specific content of the three methods.
 Learn more about how these three ways make me understand better about  Microinteractions.
+After reading this chapter, I gained a new understanding of the flow chart for drawing my own project.
+Just like the microinteractions structure, you can clearly see your design ideas and not be misled by tedious and complicated processes.

 ### Reading: Scott Sullivan, Prototyping Interactive Objects ###